Ackerson Meadow Restoration Project

 Research

-Research studies at Ackerson Meadow are focused on contributing to wetland restoration science, and comparison of pre-and post-restoration conditions for rare wildlife species.
+Research studies at Ackerson Meadow are focused on contributing to wetland restoration science, and comparison of pre– and post-restoration conditions for rare wildlife species.
 Understanding these behaviors will help inform protection decisions for future restoration or construction projects throughout the region.

-Ackerson Meadow is included as a site within a USGS-led soil carbon sequestration study to improve the Land Use and Carbon Simulator (LUCAS) to estimate changes in carbon in response to planned restoration and quantifying benefits using data collected from this project.
+Ackerson Meadow is included as a site within USGS-led soil carbon sequestration study to improve the Land Use and Carbon Simulator (LUCAS) to estimate changes in carbon in response to planned restoration and quantifying benefits using data collected from this project.
 This will result in a decision-support tool to assess carbon sequestration potential of any future wetland restoration project by providing decision-makers with “what-if” management scenarios for possible future changes to management or restoration plans.

 Restoration Video